 'The lead, sur.
-Sure, 'tis the lead-mills, where women gets took on at 18 pence a day, sur, when they makes application early enough, and is lucky and wanted; and 'tis lead pisoned she is, sur, and some of them gets lead pisoned soon, and some of them gets lead pisoned later, and some but not many, niver; and 'tis all according to the constitutionshun, sur, and some constitutionshuns is strong, and some is weak, and her constitutionshun is lead pisoned, bad as can be, sur ... '
+Sure, 'tis the lead-mills, where women gets took on at 18 pence a day, sur, when they makes application early enough, and is lucky and wanted; and 'tis lead pisoned she is, sur, and some of them gets lead pisoned later, and some but not many, niver; and 'tis all according to the constitooshun, sur, and some constitooshuns is strong, and some is weak, and her constitooshun is lead pisoned, bad as can be, sur ... '

-1887 -- US medical authorities diagnose childhood lead poisoning.
+1887 - US medical authorities diagnose childhood lead poisoning.